fenea/OnlineLibrary/README.md

 # OnlineLibrary
-Online Library for sharing books and courses, capabale of downloading, make statistics and offering suggestions.
+Online Library for sharing books and courses, capable of downloading, make statistics and offering suggestions.